I am always impressed by the organization of the lessons, and the art projects especially for the younger kids.

 Child Care

-Our program places an emphasis on high quality early child care and educational experiences.
+Our program places an emphasis on high-quality child care and early educational experiences .
 The curriculum is age-appropriate and designed to grow with infants, toddlers, and preschoolers.

 There are many benefits to enrolling your child in DCDC’s Child Care.
 These include: